Osyna/PythonTerminalEmulator/README.md

 ## Contributing

-Contributions to PythonCMD are welcome!
+Contributions to PythonTerminalEmulator are welcome!
 Please follow these steps:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/amazing-feature`)